JQ100/nourishcampus/README.md

 ```

 # Todo
-- Redirect to /restaurant after deleting a restaurant.
 - Update restaurant info
 - Use restaurant name instead of id in /food_delivery/customer to improve the presentation.
 - update a person's calories goal and daily limit.